nicobatty/the-playlist/README.md

 ## Table Schema

-You can look at `bin/install.php` for most information on the table schema.
+You can look at `bin/install.php` for more information on the table schema.

 ## What's missing